Nagulasuprika/QuickBite-Crisis-Analysis/README.md

 | | Expected Recovery | 80-90% | Success target |
 | | ROI | 3-4x | Return on investment |

 ---

-## ❓ FAQ

-**Q: How was customer churn calculated?**
-A: Customers who placed 1+ orders in pre-crisis (Jan-May) but ZERO orders in crisis (Jun-Sep).
-Result: 73,000 churned out of 100,000 active = 73% churn.

-**Q: Why only 30% of customers are recoverable?**
-A: Only those with 5+ pre-crisis orders AND 4.5+ rating qualify.
-These had established loyalty and left due to failure, not preference.
-Others had weak engagement or were already dissatisfied.

-**Q: How reliable is the ROI projection?**
-A: Based on industry benchmarks (60% reactivation rate for food delivery crisis recovery).
-Conservative estimate—actual could be higher with execution quality.

-**Q: What external data was used?**
-A: Competitor financial reports, industry research papers, market analyses, GST documentation, and peer company case studies.
-All properly cited.

-**Q: Can this strategy be adapted?**
-A: Yes.
-The framework is transferable to other food delivery/e-commerce crisis scenarios.
-Key adjustments needed for different markets/sectors.

----